Timdenders/Colonization-Conquerors/README.md

 **Automated Testing System:**

 For our automated testing plan, we decided to use a similar approach to our continuous integration implementation by using GitHub Actions to run through a number of unit tests upon Latest_Build commits.
 After some research, it seemed as though everyone on the internet recommended using the Godot testing tool, known as GUT (Godot Unit Tests).
-This tool is not built into Godot, instead, it is an extension that can be found in the Godot engine's "Asset Library."
+This tool is not pre-built into Godot, instead, it is an extension that can be found in the Godot engine's "Asset Library."
 We originally planned on implementing a GitHub Actions workflow from the Marketplace called, "Godot GUT CI."

 GitHub Marketplace GUT Link: https://github.com/marketplace/actions/godot-gut-ci